Museum of Wigan Life (formerly Central Library)

 As the work neared completion, a meeting of the ratepayers was convened on the 27th October 1876, to adopt the Public Libraries Act, as no expenses in keeping the Library in order could be incurred by the Corporation until such time a meeting had been held and the Act adopted by the majority of ratepayers present.
 It need hardly be said that that a resolution that the town take such a course of action was passed unanimously.

-In bequeathing the money for purchase of books Mr. Winnard requested that Mr. Gerald Brown Finch might be consulted to their selection, and since the important duty devolved upon this gentleman he spent much time and labour in selecting suitable books.
+In bequeathing the money for purchase of books Mr. Winnard requested that Mr. Gerard Brown Finch might be consulted to their selection, and since the important duty devolved upon this gentleman he spent much time and labour in selecting suitable books.

-When the library was officially opened on the 20th October 1878 there no books on the shelves.
+When the library was officially opened on the 20th October 1878 there were no books on the shelves.
 It was proving extremely difficult to obtain any money from the Lancashire Court of Chancery, in which the money had been deposited, until the building was passed into the hands of the town,

 In May, 1878, the Library was opened to the public, the books having been in the interim shelved and classified.